 Go to Settings > Return policies and click on the policy to which you'd like to add this destination.

-Please make note that Loop does not support cross-border shipping.
-Destinations added must be of the same country of origin as the countries entered in the Returning From section if labels are enabled for the policy.
+Please make note that destinations added must be of the same country of origin as the countries entered in the Returning From unless you have Loop's Cross-Border shipping functionality setup.

 Under the Policy Zone, click manage destinations under the returning to heading

 Add the new destination(s) from the drop-down